 The Sponsor may make amendments to these Participation Guidelines.
-Any changes shall be made in accordance with regulations and approved by the Sponsor's Loan Advisory Committee and/or governing body, after proposed changes are approved by the HOME Program Representative or Program Manager.
+Any changes shall be made in accordance with regulations and approved by the Sponsor's Loan Advisory Committee and/or governing body, after proposed changes are approved by applicable HCD Contract Management Representative(s).